cms66/rpi-homehq/README.md

 # rpi-homehq
-Python setup and management system for a home RPi cluster.
+This is a Python setup and management system for a home RPi cluster.
+The aim of the project is
+- Gather data from multiple local devices for security, environment monitoring etc.
+- Process data using local cluster resources
+- Save relevant data locally
+- Backup local data to cloud or other off-site provider

 ## First setup (server)
 - Create SD with Raspberry Pi Imager (latest 64-bit Lite image) https://www.raspberrypi.com/software/operating-systems/
 - Create files in visible partition (see example files)